 - Font color should be easily readable and contrasting with the app’s background.
 Avoid using colored fonts as their visibility tends to be rather poor.
 Usually, a black or dark-gray color on a light background is the best choice.

-- Keep in mind that string length can vary, depending on screen size, so it’s best to plan those numbers carefully in the early days of development.
+- Keep in mind that string length can vary, depending on screen size, so it’s best to plan those numbers carefully in the early days of medical web development.
 Proper string length really adds to overall readability, making it vital for platforms that provide users with large quantities of text (such as medical reports, test results, articles, recommendations, and more).

 - Apart from choosing an appropriate font, make sure to also pay attention to the font’s X-height.
 Generally, the higher this is, the better, but make sure that lowercase letters are easily distinguishable from titles and uppercase characters.